commoo/video-with-muted-preview/README.md

 # Video with looping muted preview
 100% width HTML5 video with a preview loop that's muted.
 Upon clicking play, the full video with sound will play.
+There's play/pause functionality by clicking the video itself.

 ## Getting Started
 Uses Middleman for local development.
 Open terminal in folder and run using: